jdeschamps/MM-ownAdapters/README.md

 ## How to compile the adapters

 Micro-Manager device adapters need to be build against particular versions of the MMDevice API.
+That means that as time goes by, the device API changes and the device adapters need to be recompiled.

+### Where is the device interface version defined?

+The device interface is defined in the [mmCoreAndDevices](https://github.com/micro-manager/mmCoreAndDevices) repository, more specifically in [MMDevice.h](https://github.com/micro-manager/mmCoreAndDevices/blob/52af1c314f761116674c4600eedf6d1ece21a152/MMDevice/MMDevice.h#L30).
+Everytime this number changes, the next nightly build of Micro-Manager will contain device adapters compiled against the new version of the device adapter.

+When it comes to custom device adapter, that is to say device adapters not integrated into Micro-Manager directly, this means that the device adapters must be recompiled for the newest device interface in order to be used with recent nightly builds.

+Fortunately, the device interface does not change too often.

+### How to compile the adapters for the newest device interface

-Note: these instructions can potentially quickly be outdated.
+Note: these instructions can potentially become outdated.

-- Clone https://github.com/micro-manager/mmCoreAndDevices (or pull the latest commits)
+- Clone https://github.com/micro-manager/mmCoreAndDevices (or pull the latest version)
 - Install Microsoft Visual C++ 2018 (v142)
 - Place the device adapter folder in the devices folder of mmCoreAndDevices
 - Open the .vcxproj of the device adapter